praesidi/praesidi/README.md

 # Elmir Khalilov - praesidi

-Hello, my name is Elmir but you can call me El.
-I'm a self taught web-developer based most time in Russia but for now I travel between Georgia 🇬🇪 / Azerbaijan 🇦🇿).
+Hello, my name is Elmir but you can call me L. I'm a self taught web-developer used to based most of the time in Russia but for now I live in Georgia🇬🇪 & Azerbaijan🇦🇿 respectevly).

 I love creating new staff and will prefer practice to theory.